- 15 (0.125 EFTS)

 - Pre-requisites / Co-requisites:

-- Students must be admitted to the Bachelor of Applied Science programme to enrol in this course.
-Pre-requisite: NSCI5702.
+- Students must be admitted to the Bachelor of Applied Science programme or the Bachelor of Veterinary Nursing programme to enrol in this course.
+Pre-requisite for BAS: NSCI5702.

 - Choose your class for this course from the option(s) below.
 You will need to attend all the sessions in that class to complete the course.
 Where more than one class number is shown, choose one of them and attend all sessions within that class number.
 (Note: If a class is held in different locations at the same time, you only need to attend all the sessions in one of the locations.)